vincentjohnroa/robots-optimy/README.md

 2. Type this in the terminal robot "your test script name".robot

 Notes:
-*1. IE11 is really unstable for automation tests.
+1. *IE11 is really unstable for automation tests.
 There are many articles supporting this in the web.*
-*2. Tests are unreliable when running in IE11 because they are so flaky.
+2. *Tests are unreliable when running in IE11 because they are so flaky.
 Due to several factors like the driver comapatibility issue and server issues.*